polkadot-assurance-legion/pal-docs/how_to_apply.md

      - 80% of the total audit costs, up to 18,000 DOT
      - Paid out in DOT based on the 2-weekly average price
      - To be requested under the appropriate child bounty, the PAL curators will guide you
-     - The request can be made at any time once the application in step 4 has been approved
+     - The request can be made at any time after the application in step 4 has been approved
+7. Keep PAL updated
+     - Let us know how your audit is going
+     - Once the audit is complete, let us know
+     - Share the final audit report with PAL (once the vulnerabilities are fixed and the report can be made public)